reynaldo-00/100-days-of-code/log.md

 1. Still trying to decide on a style for pomodoro timer that will make sense across all platforms which would be Web, Mobile Web, iOS, Android, Google Chrome Extension

 **Link to work:** [Dating Profile Card Animated](https://codepen.io/reynaldo-00/pen/LBqGQW)

+### Day 06: Aug 13th, 2018

+**Today's Progress:**
+1. Learned how to use nodemailer for stublink newsletter

+**Thoughts:**
+1. Thought setting up a mail server would be alot more complicated but it isn't at least in theory will implement tomorrow